TakiShiwa/donate-with-upi/README.md

 ## Contributing 🤝

-If you'd like to add more button designs or improve the existing ones, make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+- If you'd like to add more button designs or improve the existing ones, make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

- ### Feedback and Support

- If you have any questions, suggestions, or need support, feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues).
+- If you have any questions, suggestions, or need support, feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues).
 I'll be more than happy to help!

 ## Acknowledgments 🙏